Inflation hits new record in Europe, slowing economy

 The inflation outbreak has been an international phenomenon, sending price increases to near 40-year highs in the U.S. as well.

-Eurostat figures showed prices for food, alcohol and tobacco have increasingly joined energy prices as a major contributor, rising 13.1%, while energy prices rose an astronomical 41.9%.
+Eurostat figures showed prices for food, alcohol and tobacco have increasingly joined energy prices as a major contributor, rising 13.1%, while energy prices rose an astronomical 41.9% from a year earlier.

+Inflation figures varied widely by country, from 7.1% in France to 16.8% in the Netherlands among the biggest member economies, while the highest were in the three Baltic countries: Estonia at 22.4%, Latvia at 21.8%, and Lithuania at 22%.

-The economy, which had been rebounding from the COVID-19 pandemic, showed growth of 0.2% in the July-September quarter, slowing from 0.8% in the second quarter.
+The economy, which had been rebounding from the COVID-19 pandemic, showed growth of 0.2% in the July-September period, slowing from 0.8% in the second quarter.
 Economists say a major reason is higher prices, and many are predicting the economy will shrink over the last months of this year and the first part of next year.

+The growth in gross domestic product was higher than expected because of extensive government support that softened the blow to people’s incomes from inflation as well as pent-up savings that consumers had left over from the worst of the pandemic restrictions, said Joerg Zeuner, chief economist at Union Investment.

+“However, there’s no cause for celebration,” he said.
+“The GDP numbers, along with many other indicators, show that the economy has clearly lost steam over the summer.”

+With more recent data weakening, “it is a matter of how deep the recession will be and not if there will be one,” wrote economists at Oxford Economics.

-Higher inflation has sent a chain of tremors through the economy.
+Higher inflation has sent a chain of tremors through the economy and financial markets.

-It has led the European Central Bank to raise interest rates at the fastest pace in its history with two three-quarter point increases at its Oct.
+It has led the European Central Bank to raise interest rates at the fastest pace in its history with back-to-back three-quarter point increases at its Oct.
 27 and Sept.
 8 meetings.
 That has sent market borrowing costs higher for companies and governments and raised concerns that the war on inflation will hurt growth.

+Higher rates by the ECB and the U.S. Federal Reserve also have roiled markets for stocks and bonds, which had been supported by years of low central bank benchmarks and money-printing stimulus.

 Meanwhile, higher bond market costs for governments remain a concern for heavily indebted eurozone countries such as Italy.